ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Introduction

-In this research, we present a novel approach for brain extraction in T1-weighted MRI data.
-Our system is a combination of Active Shape Model (ASM) \citep{Cootes1995} and Convolutional Neural Network (CNN) \citep{Lecun1998}, hence the name ASM-CNN.
-Unlike existing methods, our approach consider brain extraction problem as a segmentation task for 2D image sequences in sagittal plane instead of working with 3D structure.
-This approach has several benefits.
-First, it allows developing specific algorithms when dealing with images which have different brain boundary silhouettes.
-Along image sequences, the shape of brain boundaries and brain sizes vary significantly.
-Especially for sagittal slices located at the beginning and ending parts of 3D MRI volumes, the brain regions are small and the boundaries are very complex.
-Based on prior knowledge about brain structures, we developed specific rules representing the relationships between brain tissues.
-These rules was applied directly to control the segmentation process effectively.
-Second, images in sagittal plane are symmetry across two hemispheres.
-By utilizing this property, we are able to predict general shape of brain mask based on the positions of slices.
+In this research, we present a novel approach for brain extraction in T1-weighted MRI data by combining ASM \citep{Cootes1995} and CNN \citep{Lecun1998}, namely ASMCNN.
+Unlike existing methods, we consider the brain extraction problem as a segmentation task for 2D image sequences in the sagittal plane rather than working with 3D structures.
+Our approach has several benefits.
+First, it allows us to develop specific algorithms for different brain boundary silhouettes.
+Throughout image sequences, shapes of brain boundaries and brain sizes vary significantly, especially for sagittal slices located at the beginning and ending parts of 3D MRI volumes, where brain regions are small, and the corresponding boundaries are very complex.
+Based on prior knowledge about brain structures \cite{netter2014atlas}, we develop specific rules to control the segmentation process effectively.
+Second, images in the sagittal plane are symmetrical across two hemispheres.
+By utilizing this property, we can predict the brain mask's general shape based on slices' positions.
 This property also enables us to establish more extensive and accurate rules for segmentation.